-(In millions) 2009 2008
+(in millions) 2009 2008

 Audit Fees \$ 7.7 \$ 8.8

 Audit Related Fees .3 .3

 Tax Fees:

 Compliance 2.6 3.2

 Planning 1.1 2.8

 Other Fees

 Total Fees \$11.7 \$15.1

-Audit services fees include fees for services performed to comply with the standards established by the PCAOB, including the recurring audit of the Company's consolidated financial statements and management's assessment of the effectiveness of the Company's internal control over financial reporting and the effectiveness of internal control over financial reporting.
+Audit services fees include fees for services performed to comply with the standards established by the PCAOB, including the recurring audit of the Company's consolidated financial statements and management's assessment of the effectiveness of the Company's internal control over financial reporting.
 This category also includes fees for audits provided in connection with statutory filings or services that generally only the principal auditor reasonably can provide to a client, such as procedures related to audit of income tax provisions and related reserves, consents and assistance with and review of documents filed with the SEC.